gitgik/distributed-system-design/designing_youtube_or_netflix.md

 If we already have a copy of the video being uploaded, we can either stop the upload and use the existing copy or continue upload and use the newly uploaded video **if it is of higher quality**.
 We can also divide the video into smaller chunks if the new video is a subpart of the existing video, or vice versa, so that we **only upload the missing parts**.

+## 9. Load Balancing
+We should use [Consistent Hashing](https://en.wikipedia.org/wiki/Consistent_hashing#targetText=In%20computer%20science%2C%20consistent%20hashing,is%20the%20number%20of%20slots.) among cache servers, which will also help in balancing the load between cache servers.
+It allows us to distribute data across a cluster in such a way that will minimize reorganization when nodes are added or removed.
+Hence, the caching system will be easier to scale up or scale down.
+Difference in popularity of videos can lead to uneven load on logical repicas.
+For instance, if a video becomes popular, the logical replica corresponding to that video will experience more traffic than other servers.
+This will then translate to uneven load distribution on corresponding physical servers.

+To resolve this issue, **any busy server in one location can redirect a client to a less busy server in the same cache location.** We can use dynamic HTTP redirections for this scenario.

+But the use of redirections also has its drawbacks.
+Since our service tries to lad balance locally, it leads to multiple redirections if the host

 ```python